In the film Hachi: A Dog’s Tale, we show Hachi, the main character, seeing the world through his eyes.

 New scientific research reveals just why this connection is so strong.
 Pups and their humans actually influence each other in more profound ways than we ever knew.
 Through the science of dog cognition, we can now understand this powerful affinity.

-And to singles and some families without children- dogs are the family.
+Today’s concept of family is expanding partly due to delayed marriages, children leaving home and the loss of a spouse.
+No matter what the reason, for many households — dogs are family.
 My Hachi was my “child” until he passed at age 16.
 And to my parents, Hachi was their “grand-dog”.

-And don’t even get me started on his wildly over-the-top birthday parties!
+And don’t even get me started on Hachi’s over-the-top birthday parties!

 With nearly half of all American households being home to a dog (44% to be exact), our obsession with our canine friends is stronger than ever — and for good reason.

-We all see our dogs doing odd things from time to time but figure it’s because they’re dogs.
+When we see our dogs doing odd things from time to time, we figure it’s because they’re just…dogs.

-But we’re discovering that they do these oddities for a reason.
-We may come home to a doggy mess, our pup may slink around and we think: guilty!
-But our canine friend is most likely fearful of being punished, just like you would be.
+But lately we’re discovering that they do these oddities for a reason.
+You’ve heard of the phrase “guilty dog.”
+For instance, we come home to a doggy mess, our pup may slink around and we think: guilty!
+But our canine friend is simply fearful of being punished, just like you would be.

-Question of the day: We can all relate to our dogs doing seemingly crazy things!
+We can all relate to our dogs doing seemingly crazy things!
 What behaviors do you notice in your pup?
-And why do you think they’re doing it?
-Let me know in the comments on the blog!
+But, why do you think they’re doing it?